dannyilyas/PixelPoets/README.md

 The repository is strcutured as follows:

-- Code: Contains all the code sectioned off into task specific scripts.
+- Scripts: Contains all the code sectioned off into task specific scripts.

-- Models: Contains the zipped folder of the various fine-tuned models that were tested and evaluating during the semester.

 - Final Report.pdf: Contains the documentation, evaluations and results in a ordered fashion.